 15-minute showcases in intimate venues designed to inspire and amuse.
 Entirely free of charge.

-Full schedule, event descriptions and map will be posted on our website in April: writersfestival.co.nz/karangahape
+Full schedule, event descriptions and map available here: writersfestival.co.nz/karangahape

 Supported by the Karangahape Road Business Association, Auckland Council and the City Centre Targeted Rate.

 Download the event map to print at home